jorgenmk/ntn-docs/readme.md

-# Getting Started with nRF9151 in NTN Mode: Integrating with Amarisoft Callbox for Satellite IoT Connectivity
+# Getting Started with nRF9151 in LTE NTN Mode: Integrating with Amarisoft Callbox for Satellite IoT Connectivity

-# Introduction

-NTN (Non Terrestrial Network) was introduced in 3GPP Release 17/18, integrating satellites into cellular networks, allowing global coverage for low power devices.
+NTN (Non Terrestrial Network) was introduced in 3GPP Release 17, integrating satellites into cellular networks, allowing global coverage for low power devices.
 Multiple vendors are already serving this market.

 Introducing the nRF9151 SIP, Nordic Semiconductor's SiP with LTE-M/NB-IoT and NTN support, featuring low-power design, integrated GPS, and satellite modem.